JuicyGuo-W/Decentralized-Voting/README.md

 └── voting.sol  # Solidity smart contract
 ```

-## Usage

-1. **Connect Wallet**: Navigate to the homepage and connect your MetaMask wallet using the "Connect Wallet" button.
-2. **Create Proposal**: Use the "Add Proposal" feature to specify proposal details, including description and voting timeframes.
-3. **Vote**: Participate in any active proposal by casting your vote for or against candidates.
-4. **Manage Proposals**: View detailed information about proposals or end an active proposal through the management interface.
+The `Voting` smart contract contains:

+- **Candidate Structure**: Stores candidate ID, name, and vote count.
+- **Vote Function**: Allows users to vote for a candidate and restricts users to one vote.
+- **Event Logging**: Emits an event every time a vote is cast.

 ## Smart Contract Overview

-The `voting.sol` smart contract underpins the decentralized voting platform.
-It includes the following key functionalities:
+The `voting.sol` smart contract serves as the backbone of this decentralized voting platform, implementing the following key functionalities:

 - **Proposal Management**:
-  - Add new proposals with voting parameters (description, start and end times, etc.).
+  - Add new proposals with parameters such as description, voting timeframe, and maximum voting capacity.
-  - Retrieve proposal details, including candidates and their vote counts.
+  - Retrieve proposal and candidate details, including vote counts and election status.

 - **Voting**:
+  - Securely cast votes for candidates, ensuring no duplicate voting.
-  - Cast votes for specific candidates within an active proposal.
+  - Fetch results for specific proposals, showing vote distributions.
-  - Prevent double voting by tracking voters' participation.

 - **Ownership and Administration**:
-  - Transfer contract ownership to a new administrator.
+  - Enable ownership transfer to a new contract administrator.
-  - End proposals and archive results.
+  - End elections and archive results for completed proposals.

-Refer to the `voting.json` ABI for detailed interaction specifications and data structures.
+Refer to the `voting.json` ABI for detailed interaction specifications and data structures to integrate the smart contract with the front end.